myeomans/politeness/cran-comments.md

+## Version Update (0.7.7)

+Smoother negation handling

 ## Version Update (0.7.6)

-removed dependency on textclean as it was throwing strange warnings. instead, we have a local funciton to ocnvert to ascii, and borrow from stringi as well.
+removed dependency on textclean as it was throwing strange warnings. instead, we have a local function to convert to ascii, and borrow from stringi as well.

 ## Version Update (0.7.5)